UpasanaDutta98/UpasanaDutta98.github.io/_pages/about.md

 03/2026: New [preprint](https://arxiv.org/pdf/2603.20973) on Scaling laws in empirical networks.

-05/2025: Finished my third year of PhD at Penn!

 05/2025: I will be interning at Meta as a Machine Learning SWE Intern with the Profile Relevance Team (Facebook) in Menlo Park, CA.

 11/2024: I received the Penn Graduate and Professional Student Assembly Research Grant!